TIP: Need a resume? Click here to view our Resume Samples.

 - Giving too much personal information.
 While it’s critical for bosses to get a balanced picture of you as a candidate, keep your resume professional.
 Adding links to your online networking profiles or individual sites make your resume appear amateurish.
 Don’t add personal links like these unless the sites are professional in nature and designed towards the advancement of your career.

 - Distracting format and layout.
-The organization of your resume should be clean and professional Try not to use different textual styles, colors, and size.
+The organization of your resume should be clean and professional.
+Try not to use different textual styles, colors, and sizes.
 Check the separating between words, expressions, and passages to guarantee the document’s uniform, and don’t use ostentatious illustrations.
-Stick to normal text styles like Arial or Times New Roman in text dimensions of 10-or 12-point.
+Stick to normal text styles like Arial or Times New Roman in text dimensions of 10- or 12-point.

 - Inaccurate data.
 It’s not unprecedented for businesses to call your past managers and check the dates of your employment and the position you held, so verify that all data on your resume is as exact as possible.
 In the event that you can’t recall the precise dates of your employment, list only what you’re sure of, even if it’s only the months and years of employment.